Appearance

 How does Optimole count the number of visits?

 You can access the analytics on the Optimole Dashboard, which displays the total number of visits.
-Upon logging in to the Optimole page, you'll find visitor-related metrics, along with date range filters to help you follow the metrics closely.
+The Metrics page shows:

 Always use the date range filter to select the period you want to review.
-The dashboard shows visits for the selected range only, and the displayed total resets at the start of each new billing cycle.
+The chart shows visits for the selected range only — the default Last 30 days view does not align with your billing cycle, so switch to Current Billing Month to check your quota usage, or to Previous Billing Month or a Custom Range to review earlier periods.
 When comparing usage across different periods, make sure the selected date range matches the timeframe you are investigating.

-If you monitor the visits to your website with Google Analytics - data might be similar in some cases; however, for accurate data, we recommend you check your server logs and count the unique IP + user data (your hosting provider can guide you more on how to find those).
+If you monitor the visits to your website with Google Analytics - data might be similar in some cases; however, the two tools measure traffic differently.
+Your server logs are useful for reviewing the traffic that reaches your site — count the unique IP + user data, and your hosting provider can guide you on how to find those — but they do not include requests made directly to Optimole image URLs, so they will not always match Optimole's total.

 Our plans all have generous allowances for visits according to their tier.